maker-dave/starship-control-demo/README.md

 ## Requirements
 - Node.js: Version 18+ with `ws` and `express` modules.
 - Network: Devices on the same network as the Pi (e.g., Wi-Fi at 192.168.86.x).
-- Ports: 8080 open for WebSocket and HTTP (sudo ufw allow 8080).
+- Ports: 8123 open for WebSocket and HTTP (sudo ufw allow 8123).

 ## Notes
 - Developed on a Raspberry Pi 4 with IP 192.168.86.69.
 - Uses Express (in `server.js`) to serve HTML files; no Apache required.
   - Note: Early versions of this project (up to Version 0.7) used Apache 2 to serve HTML files, with `server.js` handling only WebSocket communication.
-Starting with Version 0.8, `server.js` was updated to use Express for serving files, consolidating HTTP and WebSocket on port 8080 and eliminating the need for Apache.
+Starting with Version 0.8, `server.js` was updated to use Express for serving files, consolidating HTTP and WebSocket on port 8123 and eliminating the need for Apache.
 - Navigation and Science stations receive world updates every 3 seconds, filtered by radar settings.
 - No external hosting needed; P2P handles station sync, server manages world state.
 - The `install.sh` script moves HTML files from `lib/` to `public/` during installation to match the expected structure for Express.
+- Changed server port to 8123 to avoid conflicts with commonly used port 8080.

 ## Contributing
 Fork the repo, tweak the stations or add new ones, and submit a pull request—or open an issue with ideas!
 This is a maker-driven project—go wild with it.